nthomson-pivotal/pcf-paasify/README.md

 - Wire up DNS so that its accessible at `paasify-test.aws.paasify.org`
 - Provision valid SSL certificates via Lets Encrypt for every common HTTPS endpoint
 - Allow you to cleanly tear down all infrastructure via `terraform destroy`
+- Performs all PivNet product downloads/uploads on the OpsMan VM for faster operation

 When the Terraform run completes there will be a fully working PCF PAS installation, with endpoint information available from Terraform outputs.